glassesboyy/NextJs-Official-Course-App-Router/README.md

-# Next.js App Router Course - Dashboard Application
+# Acme Dashboard - Dashboard by Next.js App Router Course

 This is a dashboard application built following the [Next.js App Router Course](https://nextjs.org/learn) from the official Next.js documentation.